42kevinzheng/D3/README.md

 # D3
-A collection of homework and assignments done with D3
+A collection of excersises done with the JavaScript library called D3.